 Knocking is safest when:

-- Your opponent has been discarding high cards
+- Your opponent has been discarding high cards, suggesting high remaining deadwood

-- You have limited risk of an undercut
+- You have limited risk of a layoff reversing the outcome

 👉 For a full explanation of this risk, see: